Our 2.99% 6-Mo Fixed is the lowest mortgage rate available in Canada.

 Many economists currently gauge the BoC neutral rate to be around 2.75% (where the economy is neither stimulated nor repressed), and rates might need to go lower to stimulate an economy dragged down by an intense hike schedule over two years.

-Is there a danger that the prime rate could increase, despite talk of more cuts?
+Is there a danger that the prime rate could increase?

 There's always that danger, though the widespread economic softening already underfoot makes it unlikely for at least the next few months as rate cuts work their way through the economy.